-Going forward into 2017, Antibe expects to continue development of its lead drug, ATB-346, and the other drug candidates in its pipeline which may include the initiation of one or more clinical trials.
-The Company will continue to pursue its growth strategy with Citagenix through two key initiatives: (i) expansion of its product portfolio; and (ii) growth in existing and new geographic markets.
+Going forward into the fiscal 2019 period, Antibe expects to continue development of its lead drug, ATB-346, and the other drug candidates in its pipeline which may include the initiation of one or more clinical trials.
+The Company will continue to pursue its growth strategy with its subsidiary, Citagenix, through two key initiatives: (i) expansion of its product portfolio; and (ii) growth in existing and new geographic markets.